Message about use of cookies

 Dersingham Pit

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a quarry that has been used as a landfill.

 Investigation was undertaken using documents about the site, a site visit and correspondence with Norfolk County Council.
 The site has been investigated by Norfolk County Council’s closed landfill team.
 A report has shown that contamination leaching from the landfill is having an adverse effect on Dersingham Fen.
 There is no evidence that human health or grazing cattle are being harmed.
 Natural England and the county council are working together to mitigate the impact on water and the environment.